 Why didn’t I receive a check for a film I worked on, even though the title appears on the master list?

-You may have been omitted from the reporting, or the total check amount was de minimus (i.e. your total check was less than $10.00 or $50.00 if you are not Paperless), or the contribution from the film resulted in a pro-rata share less than one cent.
-Please read the changes to the de minimus amounts HERE.
+You may have been omitted from the reporting, or the total check amount was de minimis (i.e. your total check was less than $10.00 if you are enrolled in Go Paperless, or less than $50.00 if you are not Paperless), or the contribution from the film resulted in a participant share of less than one cent.
+Learn more about “de minimis” amounts.

 Yes.
-Payments made from the Film Musicians Secondary Markets Fund to our participants represent deferred wage payments – or residual payments – for services performed as a musician in previous years for one or more employers.
+Payments from the Film Musicians Secondary Markets Fund to participants are deferred wage payments – or residual payments – for services performed as a musician in previous years for one or more employers.
 These payments are made on behalf of those employers.
 While the Fund is the withholding agent for the employer, it is not and has never been the direct employer of any of our participants.
-For more information, click HERE
+Learn more about Fund payments.

 I’m currently receiving Social Security retirement benefits.
 Why is Social Security and Medicare taken out of FMSMF earnings?

 As the Fund is considered the withholding agent of the employer by the IRS, we are obligated to withhold Social Security and Medicare taxes on your deferred wage payments even if you are already retired and receiving those benefits.
-For more information, click HERE
+Learn more about “Special Payments After Retirement” (PDF).